ZON-Format/ZON/zon-format/README.md

 Copyright (c) 2025 ZON-FORMAT (Roni Bhakta)

-MIT License - see [LICENSE](LICENSE) for details.
+MIT License - see [LICENSE](../LICENSE) for details.

 ---

 **Made with ❤️ for the LLM community**

-*ZON v1.0.4 - Token efficiency that scales with complexity*
+*ZON v1.2.0 - Token efficiency that scales with complexity, now with adaptive encoding*